bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 {{</* figure src="image" /*/>}}
 ```

-In case we forget the self-closing slash, Hugo will treat the following Markdown as the expected caption and probably produce a garbled page.
+Should we miss the self-closing slash, Hugo cannot warn us.
+It will treat the following Markdown as the expected caption and produce a probably very garbled result.

 ## Syntax